danielpmadden/ai-osi-stack/audits/300-governance-audit-checklist.md

 - **Target Completion Date**:
 - **Progress Updates**:

-> Authored and maintained solely by Daniel P. Madden (custodial).
+> Authored and maintained solely by the Custodial Editorial Committee.
 > This is a non-operational, publication-grade governance artifact.
 > No AEIP runtime specs or machine-readable schemas are included.